Earn a Master's in Biomedical Regulatory Affairs part-time, in the evenings at UW. Learn more.

 The fully capitalized cost to develop a new biotechnology drug, including

-the Tufts Center for the Study of Drug Development (2014).
-The analysis was developed
+the Tufts Center for the Study of Drug Development (2016).
+When post-approval R&D costs of $312

 were first tested in human subjects anywhere in the world from 1995 to 2007.
 Notably, only

-five in 5,000 compounds that enter preclinical testing make it to human testing, and only
+one in 1,000 compounds that enter preclinical testing make it to human testing, and only

 one of the five tested in people is approved by the Food & Drug Administration (FDA).